Tesselay/edu_project-collection/README.md

 Encryption algorithms:
 - ROT13 and Vigeneré algorithm.

+SQL-Manager:
+- Last programming assignment of second year.
+A Dvd-Manager with GUI written in Java (uses JavaFX).

 Protokoll 1:
 - First big programming assignment.
 Text-RPG in by-line execution (no functions or classes)